-Francesca Kennedy Wallbank has founded H₂O², a sustainable brand offering flat, reusable and BPA-free water bottles, designed to fit where others can’t.
+Francesca Kennedy Wallbank - a Loughborough University Mathematics graduate - has founded H₂O², a sustainable brand offering flat, reusable and BPA-free water bottles, designed to fit where others can’t.

 Francesca was inspired to create these during the height of the COVID-19 lockdown, when only one hour of outdoor exercise per day was permitted: